 What Should You do if You are Injured in an Accident?

 Your physical well being is the top priority after being involved in any type of accident.
 If you are involved in an accident, you should seek medical attention immediately and report all of your physical symptoms to your medical provider.
 If possible you should also make efforts to gather any information that could assist you in establishing your claim.
 Gather names and contact information for anyone that may have witnessed the accident and file a police accident report.
-You should also contact a lawyer a soon as possible, as there are certain type of claims that require paperwork to be filed within a certain amount of time.
-You lawyer will be able to provide you advice about how to proceed.
+You should also contact a lawyer a soon as possible, as there are certain types of claims that require paperwork to be filed within a limited amount of time.
+Your lawyer will be able to provide you advice about how to proceed.